2016 FIFA U-17 Women's World Cup

 The 2016 FIFA U-17 Women's World Cup was the fifth edition of the FIFA U-17 Women's World Cup, the biennial international women's youth football championship contested by the under-17 national teams of the member associations of FIFA.
 The tournament was held in Jordan from 30 September to 21 October 2016.

-While the role of women in sport was regarded as controversial due to cultural and religious conservatism in some countries of the Middle East, this tournament was the first female FIFA tournament held in the region.
+While the role of women in sport was regarded as controversial due to cultural and religious conservatism in some countries of the Middle East, this tournament was the first women's FIFA tournament held in the region.

 Host selection

 The following countries submitted a bid to host the tournament by the May 2013 deadline:

 On 5 December 2013, the FIFA Executive Committee announced that the tournament would be held in Jordan.

 Qualified teams

 A total of 16 teams qualified for the final tournament.
 In addition to Jordan who qualified automatically as hosts, the other 15 teams qualified from six separate continental competitions.
 The slot allocation was published in June 2014.